At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Transience

 The main condition in the next theorem is that the function

-it is motivated by the transience condition \eqref{ex:1.cond.tran} for diffusion processes and turns out to be very close to guarantee transience of $X_n$.
-Similar to positive recurrence, transience of a Markov chain is more difficult thing to prove than that of a diffusion process and it requires some additional regularity conditions on $r(x)$ and moment-like conditions on jumps.
+it is motivated by the transience condition \eqref{ex:1.cond.tran} for a diffusion process and turns out to be very close to guarantee the transience of $\{X_n\}$.
+Similarly to positive recurrence, proving transience of a Markov chain is more complicated than for a diffusion process and it requires some additional regularity conditions on $r(x)$ together with moment-like conditions on jumps. \begin{theorem} Let the drift condition \eqref{r-cond.4.tr} hold with a decreasing function $r(x)>0$, $r(x)=O(1/x)$, such that the condition \eqref{integr.cond.tr} is satisfied.
+Let a decreasing differentiable function $\widetilde r(x)\le r(x)$ be such that